satorici/satori-cli/README.md

     - [ echo "Hello World" ]
 ```

-### Import a playbook to be executed with your Github pushes
+## CI: Import a playbook to be executed with your Github pushes

 ```
 import:
-    - satori://code/trufflehog.yml  # more playbooks at https://github.com/satorici/playbooks/
+    - satori://code/trufflehog.yml

 test:
     assertStdoutEqual: "Hello World"